 INVENTORIES - Inventories consist primarily of printers and consumable supplies, including ribbons and cards, badge accessories, capture devices, and access control components held for resale and are stated at the lower of cost or market on the first-in, first-out ("FIFO") method.
 Inventories are considered available for resale when drop shipped and invoiced directly to a customer from a vendor, or when physically received by TransTech at a warehouse location.
 The company records a provision for excess and obsolete inventory whenever an impairment has been identified.
-A provision of \$7,500 for impaired inventory has been reserved as of June 30, 2011.
+There is no provision for impaired inventory as of September 30, 2011 and 2010.